Financial Frauds in the Indian Corporate Sector

 Currently, Vijay Malia is in the UK and fighting a battle in the courts to stop his repatriation into India.
 A consortium of banks led by SBI has an exposure of around Rs, 9000 crores to now a virtually bankrupt airline.
 Most employees lost or quit jobs as salaries were not paid for months together.
 The company went to the extent of defaulting in depositing statutory dues like PF, TDS deducted from salaries to government authorities.

 Kingfisher seems to be more of a case of business failures rather than corporate frauds.
 There were a lot of red flags which could have been picked by lenders and regulators, which were ignored and could have saved airlines that had good potential.
-Lending against a brand that had never been practice is a glaring example.
+Lending against a brand that had never been practised is a glaring example.
 A Satyam-type quick rescue operation could have parachuted the airline into safety and saved lenders money and employees’ jobs.

 The airline, which was once India’s pride, landed in IBC for rescue.
 After multiple bidding over 18 months, Jet finally had a bidder (with an investor), who is non-experienced in the airline business.
 Jet had acquired an unassailable position in the industry and was a preferred airline for the business community, top industrialists, and CEOs of the country.
 Its service standards were its USP.
 Lenders’ exposure to the airlines, amounts to around Rs 8500 crores and total liabilities of around Rs.25000 crores including dues to vendors, employees, AAI, lessors of aircraft.